Abingdon School Governor Profiles

 Penny Chapman.
 Having read history at Somerville College Oxford, Penny trained as a solicitor and is currently head of the Charities and Education Group at Bircham Dyson Bell LLP.
 Penny’s particular specialism is advising boards of trustees on governance and constitutional matters; her clients include a number of leading independent public schools and higher education establishments.
 As a mother of three teenage sons, all educated in Oxford, Penny can be found most weekends cheering loudly on a touchline.

 Judy Forrest.
-Educated at The Alice Ottley School, Worcester and Homerton College, Cambridge.
-Judy started teaching disadvantaged children in the east end of London before moving to Dulwich College Prep School, where she became Deputy Head of their Junior Department.
+Educated at The Alice Ottley School and Homerton College, Cambridge.
+Judy started teaching disadvantaged children in London before moving to Dulwich College Prep School, where she became Deputy Head of their Junior Department.
 She ran a nursery school whilst her own children were small and then taught at Grosvenor Prep School in Nottingham.
-She moved down to Oxfordshire 25 years ago and taught at The Manor Prep School in Abingdon, where she was Head of Lower School.
-She then moved to Windsor to become Head of Upton House School before returning to Oxfordshire as Head of Chandlings School.
-Now retired, she is currently a governor at The Hall School in Hampstead and St Hugh's School, Faringdon.
+She taught at The Manor Prep School in Abingdon, where she was Head of Lower School and then moved to Windsor to become Head of Upton House School before returning to Oxfordshire as Head of Chandlings School.
+Now retired, she is currently a governor at St Hugh's School, Faringdon.
 She mentors new Heads for IAPS and works as an area representative for the Royal National Children's Foundation.
-Judy has a son (who was at Abingdon) and a daughter and has two grandchildren.
+Judy has a son (who was at Abingdon) and a daughter and has six grandchildren.

 Mark Lascelles.
 The Headmaster of Dauntsey’s School, in Wiltshire, having been appointed in September 2012.
 Prior to this, he was the Lower Master (Senior Deputy Head) at The King’s School, Canterbury.
 Mark was educated at The Dragon, Shrewsbury School and Durham University.
 After completing his degree in Geography, and a PGCE, he returned to Shrewsbury.
 He taught Geography, was Master-in-Charge of Football, Fives and Cricket and was a boarding housemaster.
 He is married to Amber and they have three young daughters.
 Mark has been a governor of three prep schools, Yarlet Hall, The Ryleys and Brambletye.
 He joins the Abingdon School Education Committee.

 Olga Senior.
-MSc in Public Service Management and considerable experience of clinical and managerial leadership within the NHS at local, regional and national level.
-Olga was recently Director of Communications and Corporate Affairs at South Central Strategic Health Authority.
+MSc in Public Service Management and considerable experience of clinical and managerial leadership within the NHS at local, regional and national level over a 34 year period.
 Her particular area of expertise is governance, and her interest is in organisational development.
+Olga is now working with Thames Valley Police on the Complaints, Integrity and Ethics Panel; has been appointed as a Mental Health Act Manager and is a Director of Vale House which is a Care Home specialising in the care of individuals with late stage dementia.
 Olga has been a governor since 2008.

 Matthew Tate.
 Matthew is a member of The Mercers’ Company, the Premier Livery Company of the City of London.
 Through this association he was a governor of Holy Trinity and St Silas School in Camden.
 After leaving Charterhouse School, Matthew studied at the University of Edinburgh and graduated with a BSc in Informatics (Joint Honours in Computer Science and Artificial Intelligence).
 Following graduation he entered the mobile technology industry, and spent a number of years working for BlackBerry in Europe and North America.
 He is currently Director of Operations at Europe’s leading Machine-to-Machine / Internet of Things service provider based in Berkshire.
 He lives locally with his wife and three young children.
 Matthew is a keen sportsman playing golf, football, cricket and tennis regularly.